Greater Mekong Subregion Tourism Recovery Communications Plan

 This tourism recovery communications plan intends to support a safe and sustainable tourism recovery in the Greater Mekong Subregion.
 On behalf of the Mekong Tourism Coordinating Office, we thank the Greater Mekong Subregion national tourism organizations for their valuable inputs and guidance to prepare the plan.
 We also thank Destination Mekong, the Mekong Tourism Advisory Group, travel trade organizations, tourism businesses, the media, academia, nongovernment organizations, and other Greater Mekong Subregion development partners for collaborating with us to produce and implement the plan.
 We firmly believe that our collective efforts will help build confidence to travel and support a sustainable tourism recovery.

-This was already posted on Mekong Tourism.
+This was originally posted on Mekong Tourism.